Feedback on mandatory registration for platform providers

 Which registration obligations are important?

-Having worked through who might be defined as a Platform Provider, the consultations turned to which registration obligations are important.
+Having worked through who might be defined as a Platform Provider, the consultations turned to considering which registration conditions Platform Providers should be required to meet.

-Common feedback from participants included the need for measures to reduce fraud and abuse.
+Feedback from participants stressed the importance of measures to reduce fraud and abuse.
 Workers themselves suggested more mandatory training.
-This was echoed in other submissions which highlighted the need for training requirements and, worker screening.
+This was echoed in other submissions which highlighted the need for training requirements and worker screening.

 Feedback from Platform Providers indicated they were generally supportive of common baseline requirements for safeguarding, such as worker screening, incident reporting and complaint management.

-Overall, while improving safety was seen as important, respondents also said that these increased requirements should lead to improvements in service quality, including.
-“Participants suggested having clearer service agreements, training for workers, and more responsibility for platforms to ensure their matching process was effective as ways to improve quality.
+Overall, while improving safety was seen as important, respondents also said that these increased requirements should lead to improvements in service quality.

 Service quality

-While some respondents considered minimum qualification requirements as a potential mechanism to improve service quality, there was also concern about how effectively new obligations could practically improve the quality of services.
-Particularly for platforms with less oversight.
+While some respondents felt that minimum qualification requirements for workers registered on Platform Providers could potentially improve service quality, other respondents were concerned about how new obligations could lead to practical improvements in the quality of services.
 Some submissions also noted that this may need to be supported with pricing changes.

 Information to support people making choices

 Feedback from both participants and workers was that reforms should make it easier to compare services and increase transparency around fees and service quality.
-There was also feedback that more information should be provided about the difference between the roles and responsibilities of the workers and the platforms themselves.
+There was also feedback that more information should be provided about the difference between the roles and responsibilities of the workers and the platforms.

 What’s next?